-Then use a fresh tear off palette to layout the colours you need for each part of your painting.
-Although the second method sounds a bit laborious it can become quite therapeutic and will mean the actual painting time will be quicker and easier.
+Then use a fresh tear-off palette to layout the colours you need for each part of your painting.
+Although the second method sounds a bit laborious, it can become quite therapeutic and mean the actual painting time will be quicker and easier.

 Pro tip: make sure the stay-wet palette isn’t too wet, or the paints aren’t all student grade paints.
-They will be too thin so will soak up the water and mix into each other on the stay-wet palette.
+They will be too thin, so they will soak up the water and mix into each other on the stay-wet palette.

 How to mix a colour string?

 A colour string is a group of premixed piles of paints with different tonal values.